This is an original album. In large part because it remained an unreleased third studio album and also because it is 95% stylistically homogenous.

 Amazingly, the album is full of special effects and sound gimmicks but they don’t interfere with this perception at all.
 Sometimes it seems that there isn’t a single sound left on the disc that can be called clean, without flangers or phasers (maybe except for the voice of Adams).
 But Nick, either dissatisfied with himself or with musical reality in general, created his own reality on the disc.
 Knowing his present, we can say that Easy to assemble was the door to a new life that Chicane dreamed of after the Ibiza odes.

 Those who didn’t discover this sunny unofficial album but got Somersault (officially third, but extremely weak), didn’t get the joke — the former sound was done with.
-But even here, the inspirations of the former idols weren’t particularly noticeable — Jarre, Vangelis, Tangerine Dream — all these cool keyboard passages and powerful arpeggio parts remained on the first two albums.
-Here, Nick played his second passion, the guitar, and he sampled it with great pleasure.
+But even here, in Easy to assemble, the inspirations of the former idols weren’t particularly noticeable — Jarre, Vangelis, Tangerine Dream — all these cool keyboard passages and powerful arpeggio parts remained on the first two albums.
+Nick played his second passion, the guitar, and he sampled it with great pleasure.
 This album, although different from the previous ones, was not as opportunistic as the following ones.
 And it wasn’t very similar to the discs of other musicians.

 Chicane moved into the Warner group.
 He began to test the water and the obvious radio hit Love on the Run was the first to be released.
 “That’s probably the most commercial cut on the album.
 It’s the track that marks the transition between the last album and this one”, explains Nick.
 East side story, as the author mentioned with laughter, doesn’t look like the coolest thing on the album, but it’s probably the best thing he did at the time.
 “Bryan came up with some lyrics and it was ideal for his voice so that was that!”